Aperture-Development/MSync-2/README.md

 # MSync-2

+What is MSync-2 ?

+MSync is a all around GMod server synchronisation addon.
+The addon is and will always be free to use.

+MSync 2 is a more developed version of https://github.com/Aperture-Development/MSync

+It requires [MySQLoo](https://github.com/FredyH/MySQLOO) to work.

 Why version 2?

 Let's be honest here, version one is a broken piece of shit.
 It errors out everywhere, the GUI does not work and when you remove it, all bans and stuff are lost, because we overwrite the origiinal commands.